 An ethnographic tool - mobile optimised research diaries give us a window into participants’ lives for contextual insights.
 We recruit relevant audiences and use diary tools to document and interject at key moments in their day.

-Focus groups, capture the ideas and opinions of your consumers in real-time or longer, more reflective qualitative research.
+Focus groups, capture the ideas and opinions of your consumers in real-time contributing to longer, more reflective qualitative research.
 Our focus group tools offer a range of interactive stimuli to get the discussion going.